seagreen/acme-pcf-specification/README.md

 ## The Solution

-Make *RealWorld*-like specifications for more things than webapps.
+Make RealWorld-like specifications for more things than webapps.

 ## PCF